canonical/ubuntu-core-docs/docs/en/serial-vault.md

 | device-service.headers       | The API key defined as an HTTP header in JSON string format.
 This value must match the one configured for this device model in the SerialVault Admin portal web user interface. <br> You can generate a valid API key with `$pwgen 64 1` and then copy it into the Serial Vault when creating your Model.
 Or, you can auto create the API key in the Serial Vault when creating a Model and copy it into the `prepare-device` hook script. |   |   |   |
 | registration.proposed-serial | The unique serial number of the device.
 How to get this serial depends on the device platform.                                                                                                                                                                                                                                                                                                                                         |   |   |   |

-## Getting the account-id of your Brand SSO Account
+## Getting the account-id of your Brand SSO account

 Requirements: